 From time to time we get questions about annulment for marriages that just don't work out.
 We thought we would provide some basic information about the process.
 First, you can go to the website www.kansaslegalservices.org for lots of information and free legal forms, and you may qualify for free legal services as well.
 You do not have to file for an annulment in the State of Kansas - you can file wherever you reside.
+NOTE: Sometimes it is faster and easier just to get a non-contested divorce.
+Contact a lawyer to see which option is better for your circumstance.
 Here are the grounds for annulment and some steps you can take to start the process:

 Grounds For an Annulment